 The sound of Grammy and Emmy nominated trumpeter, arranger Greg Adams is one of the world’s best-known musical signatures.
 As a founding member of Tower of Power, legendary for his arrangements that made the TOP horn section a sought out entity all its own.
 With countless collaborations in the studio and live on stage, Adams has made his mark on a broad stretch of today’s musical landscape that includes jazz, pop, rock, R&B, soul, and funk.

 It has been nearly a quarter century since the genre chameleon trumpeter and arranger became a leader in his own right with his ground breaking 1995 debut Hidden Agenda went. all the way to #1 on Billboard and stayed there for 5 weeks.
 He hasn’t looked back since.
 With Greg Adams’ approach that music is a language… the CONVERSATION continues.
 You will sense a direct connection with the live feel of the music, the open breath of each note and the collaboration of each player

-East Bay Soul celebrating their 10th Anniversay this year is the next creative step forward in a career filled with magic moments spanning over four decades, including an International Broadcasting Award from The Hollywood Radio and Television Society.
+East Bay Soul celebrated their 10th Anniversay in 2018 marking the next creative step forward in a career filled with magic moments spanning over four decades, including an International Broadcasting Award from The Hollywood Radio and Television Society.
 An enduring recording artist and performer, the charismatic trumpeter has earned the respect of his peers and fans alike worldwide.